-I estimated about 2 days of work (implementing and testing) for 5 pages of IODD definitions in Earth Explorer format.
+About 2 days of work have been estimated for the coding, implementing and testing of 5 pages of IODD definitions in Earth Explorer format.
 This estimate may be wrong by a factor of 2 maybe, but it should give at least a realistic order of magnitude.
 The thus calculated estimates are given in table 1.

 Note that the BUFR description documentation generally is more compact, which clearly follows from the L2B product definition for which both formats should describe all fields of the product.
-So for BUFR I took 2 days of work for each 2.5 pages of IODD.
+So for BUFR 2 days of work have been estimated for each 2.5 pages of IODD.